- Public Works Department

-The city of Johnston sprays for mosquitoes on Thursday nights in the middle of the night, from the beginning of mosquito season through the end.
+The city of Johnston sprays for mosquitoes on Wednesday nights after 8:30 p.m. from the beginning of mosquito season through the end.
 The city has a few tips to help you control the mosquito population on your property before they get out of control.

 To avoid an abundance of mosquitoes, eliminate water sources that allow adult mosquitoes to lay eggs in stagnant or slow-moving water.
 Eliminating these sources will allow you to keep new generations of mosquitoes from making your property their residence too.

-Residents that would like to opt-out of mosquito spraying near their home can do so by completing the No Spray form found here.
-Please return the form via email to Lori Mason.
+Residents that would like to opt out of mosquito spraying near their home can do so by completing the No Spray form found here (PDF).
+Please return the form via email to Lori Mason or mail it to Johnston Public Works, 6400 NW Beaver Drive, Johnston, IA 50131.

 Tips to control the mosquito population.